jenschude/sphere-neos-demo/README.md

  * User: admin
  * Password: password

-For development enable the rsync using `vagrant rsync-auto`
+For development enable synchronization between your working directory and the VM using `vagrant rsync-auto`

 ### TODOS: